aduros/wasm4/site/docs/tutorials/snake/drawing-the-snake.md

 Keep in mind you need to import `cart/w4` in case your editor doesn't do this for you.
 :::

 That's all fine, but since there is no instance of the snake, nothing can be drawn.
-To fix this, simply create a new variable in main and call it's draw function:
+To fix this, simply create a new variable in main and call its draw function:

 ```go {9-18,30}
 package main